muratk5n/thirdwave/en/index.md

-"@JoshuaHolland@mastodon.social

-When the Spanish Civil War broke out, Hitler and Mussolini went all-in backing Franco’s Nationalists but the big democratic powers, England and France, offered the democratically elected Republicans tepid support because they were wary of socialists and trade unionists being part of the coalition.
-Their half-hearted defense of democracy emboldened the fascists and contributed to the outbreak of WWII"

----

-"The Hyperloop was always a scam..
-A decade on, people often forget what was really motivating the Hyperloop..
-In the early 2010s, there was a big debate around California’s plan to build a high-speed rail line from Los Angeles to San Francisco...
-Naturally, conservative, automotive, and airline interests were vehemently opposed to a technology that Japan and Europe had been living with for decades arriving on American shores because it threatened their commercial interests"

----

 The Guardian: "Bollards and 'superblocks': how Europe’s cities are turning on the car..
 A fightback is now well under way, driven by a pressing need to cut air pollution and combat the climate crisis, and